 At the west end of Errol is Errol Park, a grand country house with a spectacular circular stable block.
 A mile to the north of Errol is Errol Station.
 Between 1847 and 1985 this was home to a railway station on the main Perth to Dundee. line.
-The line remains, but trains no longer stop and the old railway station is now a craft and coffee shop.
+The line remains, but trains no longer stop.

 A mile to the east of the village is a disused airfield.
 RAF Errol opened in January 1943 with three runways in a triangular layout and six hangars.
 For the first year of its life it was used to train Soviet aircrew to fly aircraft they then ferried back to the Soviet Union, and it later continued to serve as a training base until its closure in 1948.
 Part of the airfield has since been turned into an industrial estate.
 Amongst the tenants is a company called Tayreed, who continue the ancient craft of harvesting reeds from the River Tay for use in thatched roofs.

 Today's motorist driving from Perth to Dundee will probably use the dual carriageway A90, which passes nearly two miles to the north-west of the village.
 This follows the line of the Carse of Gowrie turnpike road, first built in 1790.
 Until then travellers between Perth and Dundee used an older road which passed through Errol.
 The Carse Road, as it was known, gained a reputation as one of Scotland's most difficult and muddy coaching routes.
 Today the line of the old road through the Carse of Gowrie is followed by minor roads and makes a fascinating alternative to the A90.

 The Danger of Life by Ken Lussey (10 May 2019).